 I washed my blinged-up tshirt from earlier – even turning it inside out – and I did find a rhinestone or two had come off.
 So I can’t say it has definitely passed that test😞 .

 I picked up a bottle of this when I ran out of my favorite (see the next section) and I will gladly tell you, you won’t be disappointed!
 Although advertised for home repairs, it’s great for crafts especially those that involve hard nonporous objects.

 I like the application bottle much better than the tube dispenser and so far it’s been nice not having a mess on top of whatever project I’m doing.
-There is one exception to the “bonds virtually everything” rule and that is polyethelene which is something I don’t deal with anyway (some kind of plastic)
+There is one exception to the “bonds virtually everything” rule and that is polyethelene which is something I don’t deal with anyway (it’s some kind of plastic)

 One important tip and that is that you have to slightly dampen the surface you are working on before glueing if you get the “original formula” I thought I needed to do that for the “Clear” but then found out differently.